-Students in the online Master of Public Health (MPH) in Epidemiology train to become expert researchers and public health workers capable of investigating complex urban and community health challenges, and developing effective strategies to prevent them.
+The online Master of Public Health (MPH) in Epidemiology at Drexel University's Dornsife School of Public Health is designed to train students to become expert researchers and public health workers capable of investigating complex urban and community health challenges, and developing effective strategies to prevent them.

 - Develop skills needed to understand the determinants of disease and improve health using the appropriate descriptive and analytic approaches (epidemiology).